Royal Malaysia Police: Crown

 The crown, depicted on the Royal Malaysia Police insignia, is a panegyric reference to the King of Malaysia, bestowing the "Royal" title to its name.
 The words Allah and Muhammad in Arabic, which respectively symbolize Allah the Almighty and Muhammad as the Messenger, signifies Islam as the official religion and faith of RMP personnel are willing to uphold justice and the security of the people of Malaysia.

 Kris and the Ilang sword

 The Kris is an important symbol of the Malay Peninsula.
 This particular weapon was used by Malay warriors in the past.
 According to Frey (2003), who concluded from Sir Stamford Raffles' (1817) study of the Candi Sukuh, the kris came into existence around AD 1361.
 Others believe that early forms were inspired by the daggers of the Dong-Son in Vietnam (circa 300 BC).
 In the temples of Borobudur (825 CE) and Prambanan (850CE), renderings of the Kris have been found.

 The traditional machete, Ilang or Klewang symbolises the states of Sarawak and Sabah in East Malaysia and it represents the spirit of heroism of a multitude of ethnic tribes such as the Dayak, Dusun, Bajau and Kadazan.

 Tiger head

 The tiger head symbolises courage, strength and spirits of RMP.
-Previously, RMP used a lion head as the symbol of courage from 16 September 1963, after the formation of Malaysia, until 15 May 1994, when it was replaced with the tiger head by an official order of Malaysian government.
-The former lion head also symbolised the states of Singapore (until 1965) and Sabah.